FLEURYESTEBAN/FinanceTrackerVue/README.md

-# Finance tracker app to track your expanses !
+# Finance tracker website to track your expanses !

 ## Project setup
 ```